 The Constitutions of the United States and the State of Minnesota guarantee defendants in criminal cases and litigants in civil cases the right to a trial by jury.
 Jurors play a crucial role in our country’s democratic process.
 However, serving on a jury can require jurors to miss work.
 One commonly asked question is whether an employer in Minnesota is required to pay an employee called to serve on a jury.
 This blog explains whether Minnesota employers are required to pay employees summoned to jury duty.

 Requirements for Minnesota Employers Concerning Jury Duty

 In Minnesota, employers must allow employees to take time off to serve on a jury.
-An employer may “not deprive an employee of employment, or threaten or otherwise coerce the employee with respect thereto, because the employee receives a summons, responds thereto, serves as a juror, or attends court for prospective jury service.”
+An employer may “not deprive an employee of employment, or threaten or otherwise coerce the employee with respect thereto, because the employee receives a summons, response thereto, serves as a juror, or attends court for prospective jury service.”
 Minn.
 Stat. § 593.50, Subd.
 1. However, Minnesota employers are not required to pay employees for time spent complying with a jury summons or serving on a jury.
 Nonetheless, some employers may choose to do so.

 Government Compensation for Jury Duty